Including people from across the community and not just listening to the loudest voices

 3. Climate and biodiversity

-• Climate change is predicted to increase the strength and frequency of stroms, so a more proactive approach to building and infastructure maintenance needs to be developed to protect coastal assets and to keep people safe in Dunoon and Kirn.
+• Climate change is predicted to increase the strength and frequency of storms, so a more proactive approach to building and infrastructure maintenance needs to be developed to protect coastal assets and to keep people safe in Dunoon and Kirn.

-• Flooding in the town 2024/25 in and around Morrisons’s Car Park and in properties located in Velrose Terrace / Cowal Place, indicates that there needs to be a proactive approach to managing flood risk in areas of the town close to water courses such as Milton Burn.
+• Flooding in 2024/25 in and around Morrisons’s Car Park and properties located in Velrose Terrace / Cowal Place, indicates that there needs to be a proactive approach to managing flood risk in areas of the town close to water courses such as Milton Burn.

 • Our practical, place-based research through projects and public exhibitions including West Bay Wonder, indicates that the systems thinking needed to embed climate action into the way public spaces are designed and maintained is not strong.
 For example, there are no street recycling bins in public spaces to support simple acts of environmental care.
 Interdepartmental working practices need to be improved to enable this to change.